iFixit/itbrokeand.ifixit.com/_posts/2015-08-04-renaming-tables-with-zero-downtime.md

 DROP VIEW `users_old_view`;
 {% endhighlight %}

-And just like that we have renamed the table without any loss of availability.
+And just like that we have renamed the table with zero downtime.

 # Caveats